Welcome to MyGridGB

 The analysis is not limited to the volumes of electricity.
 MyGridGB also charts carbon emissions from electricity – of critical importance for a country with carbon reduction targets.

-The “Manifesto for a Low Carbon Electricity Supply” shows an alternative.
+My “Clean Power 2030 Plan” shows an alternative electricity mix.
 This alternative is a simulation of a different mix of power stations and energy which would meet our carbon objectives.
-The manifesto is simulated in real time on the website.
+It is simulated in real time on the website and includes a stimulus for solar and batteries on our homes – as I strongly believe that homes are the power stations of the future.

 Carbon Targets